Who are certified genetic counselors?

 What are the benefits of certification?

 By setting and ensuring levels of knowledge, CGC certification promotes patient safety, encourages trust and ensures higher quality health care for all.
 The CGC credential:

 - Represents a defined and specialized skill set

 - Encourages trust among patients, colleagues and employers

 - Signals an exemplary level of knowledge, service and care

-- ABGC’s Genetic Counselor certification program is accredited by the National Commission for Certifying Agencies (NCAA), which guarantees the highest quality standards.
+- ABGC’s Genetic Counselor certification program is accredited by the National Commission for Certifying Agencies (NCCA), which guarantees the highest quality standards.

 Why do I need to be certified?